 Serve immediately with additional grated manchego on top.

-We’re all about delicious flavor combinations and cooking styles, just look at this Italian Sushi, these Thai-inspired Chicken Burritos or Reuben-like Arancini.
-This recipe for comforting Italian risotto made with the Spanish flavors like paprika, chorizo and manchego is no exception.
-The
+While we have plenty of traditional recipes like this paella de mariscos, we’re all about delicious flavor combinations and cooking styles.
+Just look at this Italian Sushi, these Thai-inspired Chicken Burritos or Reuben-like Arancini.
+This recipe for comforting Italian risotto made with Spanish flavors like paprika, chorizo and manchego is no exception.

 As this recipe uses the traditional technique of making your favorite risotto but with Spanish flavors, the perfect dish needs to start off with the right ingredients: